Federal Student Aid

 Queen Margaret University has in place quality assurance procedures and staff to ensure that it does not misrepresent the nature of its educational programmes.
 Students are assured that the information provided on the website and in the prospectus is not false, erroneous or misleading.
 This forms the basis of the terms and conditions of the contract between the student and the University entered in to when the student accepts an offer of a place.

-Our Quality website holds information our quality assurance processes qmu.ac.uk/about-the-university/quality/quality-enhancement-and-external-context/
+The Quality section of our website holds information our quality assurance processes.

 The University complies with guidance published by the Competition & Markets Authority (CMA) on consumer protection law.